m1m1k/TimeLords/README.md

 *You find yourself cold and alone in a dark, wet place.*

-Now, to find some future people and help me get out of here.
+Now, to find some future people and help me get out of here...

+{THUS BEGINS YOUR ADVENTURE!}

 ------------------------------